December 30, 2014

 Repeat: the merits of axiomatization are above all words of praise (if properly applied, of course, which is not the case with Orthodoxy).

-Tony Lawson, also one of the 20 top heterodox economists, on the other hand, does not get tired for 17 years of characterizing deductivism as the main culprit of all that went wrong in economics: “In his seminal book, Economics and Reality (1997) Tony Lawson traced this irrelevance to the failure of economists to match their deductive-axiomatic methods with their subject.” (see intro)
+Tony Lawson, also one of the 20 top heterodox economists, on the other hand, did not get tired for 17 years of characterizing deductivism as the main culprit of all that went wrong in economics: “In his seminal book, Economics and Reality (1997) Tony Lawson traced this irrelevance to the failure of economists to match their deductive-axiomatic methods with their subject.” (see intro)

 We can agree that the axioms of Orthodoxy are uncertain and false.
 This fully explains its failure.
 But what about the premises and the formal consistency of Heterodoxy?

-The profit theories of Marx, Schumpeter, Keynes, Kalecki, Davidson, Minsky, Keen, all on the list of the 20 top heterodox economists, are provably false (2014; 2011a; 2011c; 2011b; 2013b).
+The profit theories of Marx, Schumpeter, Keynes, Kalecki, Davidson, Minsky, and Keen, all on the list of the 20 top heterodox economists, are provably false (2014; 2011a; 2011c; 2011b; 2013b).
 Despite the obvious fact that they cannot all be correct at the same time, all are propagated under the banner of pluralism as heterodox alternatives.
 As it happens, they are all different AND false.
 Real scientists would feel the need to clear up this internal contradiction and not hail it as freedom of opinion.

 Is the heterodox understanding of economic reality less or just as confused as DSGE or even worse if that is possible at all (2013a)?